isabelroses/website/content/im-not-mad-im-disappointed.md

 ### Stop using flake-utils

 flake-utils is often an extra dependency added for no good reason.
-The main purpose for using it more modernly is its overrideable systems, they do this through an input from the [nix-systems](https://github.com/nix-systems) GitHub org.
+The main purpose for using it more modernly is its overridable systems, they do this through an input from the [nix-systems](https://github.com/nix-systems) GitHub org.
 But more typically no one uses it for that, in fact most people use flake-utils for its ability to create system dependent outputs.
 This is what